What is a Shipping Manifest?

 copy-link-to-clipboard Copy URL to Clipboard

-Paperwork is a necessary evil of the trade industry.
-While not the most exciting part, making sure information is both accurate and complete on required documentation is necessary.
-Make ocean transport of freight a painless process by learning about the importance of a shipping manifest.
+Paperwork is a necessary annoyance of the trade industry.
+Making sure information is both accurate and complete on required documentation is required for trouble-free international commerce.

-A standard manifest is maintained by all ships, planes, and transport vehicles.
-These manifests record information on passengers, crews, and any cargo they are carrying.
 A shipping manifest is specific to the ocean transport side of the trade industry.
-Since they are also submitted to customs authorities, they are also known as customs manifests.
+Since they are submitted to customs authorities, they are also known as customs manifests.

-On a ship, the manifest serves many purposes:
+On a ship, the manifest serves many purposes, such as:

-• It lists the individual BoL for onboard freight
+• Listing the individual Bill of Lading (BoL) for onboard freight

-• Carriers use them to generate invoices for importers and exporters
+• Being used to generate invoices for importers and exporters by carriers

 • They contain pick up and delivery instructions (ports of departure and ports of arrival)

-• They are used to track what comes on and off the ship at any given point
+• Tracks what comes on and goes off the ship at any given point

 • Serve as customs documents when arriving at ports of entry

-Carriers rely on accurate shipping manifests to get them from port to port without issues However, a manifest will only be as accurate as the other documents used to create it.
+Carriers rely on accurate shipping manifests to move goods from port to port without issues.
+However, a manifest will only be as accurate as the other documents used to create it.
 This is where importers and exporters need to double-check accuracy.

 Why is a Shipping Manifest Important?

-For starters, a shipping manifest is important because it serves many functions.
-Most of those functions have to do with getting your cargo from point A to point B safely and in one piece.
-Since manifests are drawn up based on BoL details, the more accurate a BoL, the better the shipping manifest will be.
+The importance of a shipping manifest has to do with getting your cargo from point A to point B safely and in one piece.
+Since manifests are based on BoL details, an accurate bill of lading is essential to creating an equally accurate manifest.

 Think about this scenario.
-You are importing porcelain vases from Japan in crates marked as ‘Fragile’ and with directional arrows for proper placement.
-However, the BoL does not include care handling details so special instructions aren’t added to the shipping manifest.
+You are importing porcelain vases from Japan in crates marked as ‘Fragile’ with directional arrows for proper placement.
+However, the BoL does not include care handling details, so special instructions aren’t added to the shipping manifest.

-Your crates end up sharing space with grain bins that are tossed in any which way and few pieces survive the journey.
-The financial responsibility is still yours.
-The same can be said of clear destinations.
+Your crates could end up sharing space with goods marked general handling, which means few pieces would survive the journey.
+The financial responsibility for the shipment will still be yours.

-Of course, the reverse is also true.
-If you did have special care instructions for the porcelain vases and shipping paperwork was reviewed to confirm delivery of machine parts to Portland, Oregon, then your shipper is on the hook for mistakes.
+Of course, if you did have special care instructions for the porcelain vases and shipping paperwork was reviewed to confirm delivery of machine parts to Portland, Oregon, then your shipper would on the hook for mistakes in documentation.

 A clear and accurate shipping manifest protects everyone involved in international trade.
-Knowing the nature and quantity of everything on a ship is crucial for the physical safety of everyone involved and makes going through Customs at any port a smoother process.
+Knowing the nature and quantity of everything on a ship is crucial for the physical safety of everyone involved and makes it easier to go through Customs quickly.

 Are There Different Types of Shipping Manifests?

-Regardless of the type of manifest you use, accuracy will always be key.
-The details of the cargo need to be clearly outlined, and if there is any kind of special need or conditional handling implied, it must be listed.
+Regardless of the type of manifest you use, the details of the cargo need to be clearly outlined.
+If there are any special handling needs, they must be listed.
 Attention to detail is especially important on the final three types.

 Cargo/Freight Manifest